 Most online shoppers use credit cards to pay for their online purchases.
 But debit cards - which authorize merchants to debit your bank account electronically - are increasing in use.
 Your debit card may be an automated teller machine (ATM) card that can be used for retail purchases.

-To complete a debit card transaction, you may have to use a personal identification number (PIN), some form of a signature or other identification, or a combination of these identifiers.
-Some cards have both credit and debit features: You select the payment option at the point-of-sale.
+To complete a debit card transaction, you may have to use a personal identification number (PIN) or some form of a signature or other identification, or both.
+Some cards have both credit and debit features and you select the payment option at the point-of-sale.
 But remember, although a debit card may look like a credit card, the money for debit purchases is transferred almost immediately from your bank account to the merchant's account.
 In addition, your liability limits for a lost or stolen debit card and unauthorized use are different from your liability if your credit card is lost, stolen or used without your authorization.

 Some new Internet-based payment systems allow value to be transmitted through computers, sometimes called "e-wallets."
 You can use "e-wallets" to make "micro payments" - very small online or offline payments for things like a magazine or fast food.
 When you buy something using your e-wallet, the balance on your online account decreases by that amount.
 "E-wallets" may work by using some form of stored value or by automatically accessing an account you've set up through a computer system connected to your credit or debit card account.